UppaJung/loss/posts/pilot6.md

   - methodology
 ---

+There were {{ data.numberOfParticipants }} participants in this pilot.

 <figure>
   <img src="/graphs/pilot6/scenario-bar-chart.svg" alt="A bar chart summarizing the percent of participants who had experienced each harm scenario."/>